Jagadeeswar-reddy-c/Digital-Voting-Machine-using-Raspberry-PI/README.md

 Open Source: Collaborative development with well-documented code for community contribution.

+Missed Vote Alert: Incorporates a feature to signal or alert in case of a missed vote, ensuring all votes are accounted for.

 Hardware Requirements: Clearly outlines the necessary Raspberry Pi models and peripherals.

 Software Requirements: Specifies required software dependencies and provides installation instructions.